Free template: We tried this simple budget approach for our family (including 1 free ready to use money map template)

 - Making a money plan

-These steps might seem overwhelming at first, but in this post, we’ll break them down – including how to use our free, low-effort family money plan template to win back time and energy from your life admin.
+These steps might seem overwhelming at first, but in this post, we’ll break them down – including how to use our free, low effort family money map template to win back time and energy from your life admin.

 The goal?
 To understand where your money is currently going and turn your money dreams into achievable goals.

 You don’t need to tackle every task together – you can divide and conquer – but it’s important to approach this as a team.
-Even if you’re not a “numbers person,” the reality is both of you deal with money daily.
-Being on the same page about your simple budget is key for everyday life and can reduce money-related relationship issues.
-Emergencies happen too, and knowing your finances together can make all the difference when life throws something new at you.
+Even if you’re not a “numbers person,” the reality is both of you deal with your money daily.
+Being on the same page about your simple budget is key for everyday life and can reduce money related relationship issues.
+Emergencies happen too, and both knowing your finances together can make all the difference when life throws something new at you.

 Trust me, you can do this!
-When we first started understanding our spending, setting goals, and creating a simple budget, it felt like ripping off a band-aid.
+When we first started understanding our spending, setting goals, and creating a simple budget, it felt like ripping off a band aid (which hurts far less since giving birth so maybe not the best example).
 But the sooner you start, the better.
-Once you do, it’s empowering 0 and you’ll be able to share these lessons confidently with your little ones as they grow.
+Once you do, it’s empowering and you’ll be able to share these lessons confidently with your little ones as they grow.

 Showing your kids what to do with money early on, rather than letting them learn the hard way, is a gift.
 (Perfection isn’t the aim, but knowing our responsibility here can be a great motivator for sticking to your money goals).